Other sections in Sociology:

 Read about our experts in each subject area

-The position will suit a candidate with a background in Sociology, Anthropology, Material Culture or Science and Technology Studies.
-Experience of qualitative and ethnographic methods, and an interest in fields such as mobilities, science and technology studies, social practice theory, sociology of the future, and design anthropology are desirable.
+The Leverhulme Material Social Futures Programme and Lancaster Sociology are seeking a candidate for this exciting PhD opportunity.
+The position will suit applicants with a background in Sociology, Anthropology, Geography, Material Culture or Science and Technology Studies.
+Experience of qualitative and ethnographic methods, and an interest in one of the following fields is desirable: mobilities, science and technology studies, social practice theory, new materialisms, sociology of the future.

 Social Live of Batteries PhD Studentship further details